LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="stack_iter_new"> \_iter\_new() </span>](#stack_function_index)

 Initializes an iterator with a given target stack.
-The iterator's cursor will be positioned at the top element of the stack.
+The iterator's cursor will be positioned at the top of the stack.

 #### Declaration